ccarabine/memory-game/README.md

 On the scoreboard, i had to click close, then on new game button and then click yes. i would prefer to click new game when i have seen my score on the scoreboard

-Corrective action: add new game button, when clicked it would close the scoreboard modal and run new game
+Corrective action: Add new game button, when clicked it would close the scoreboard modal and run new game

 On the finish game modal(phone device) The text input would zoom in to enter the name and stayed zoomed in so you would have to manually zoom out to see the close button.

-Corrective action: add meta tags to prevent input zooming
+Corrective action: Add meta tags to prevent input zooming

+On matching a pair of cards, there is no real feedback apart from the matched cards remanding upturned.

+Corrective action: Add a pop modal to congratulate the user

 ---
 # W3C HTML Validator Test <a name="validation-testing-html"></a>